siddh30/Amazon-Sentiment-Analysis/README.md

 Approach 2: Using NLTK for tokenization, Lemmatization and Removing Stop words and using scikit-learn to build our models for different batches of data.

-Approach 3: Using a custom-built Naïve Bayes model
+Approach 3: Using a custom-built Naïve Bayes model.

-Approach 4: Handling Big Data
+Approach 4: Handling Big Data.